Fall Steelhead Fishing: Proven Guide Tips And Tactics

 Late Fall Fishing For Steelhead

-Late fall steelhead fishing starts when the water temperature starts getting below 40F, which is usually around late November and through December.
-There are often lots of steelhead in the river at this time and more will come.
+Late fall fishing starts when the water temperature starts getting below 40F, which is usually around late November and through December.
+There are often lots of steelhead in the river at this time, so that is not the problem.

-Fishing in late fall is also tough on anglers that don’t know how to dress for the weather and the ice-cold water.
-As a guide that stands in the water almost all day and every day during this time, I’ve had to figure out how to stay warm, dry, and comfortable.
+Fishing in late fall is also tough on anglers who don’t know how to dress for the weather and the ice-cold water.
+As a guide who stands in the water almost all day and every day during this time, I’ve had to figure out how to stay warm, dry, and comfortable.

 I’ve used the advice and tips from other guides and what worked for me and put it on my page Fishing In The Winter – Stay Warm With These 10 Tips.
 These tips are great for late fall to early spring.

-Once the late fall and winter season is over, spring steelhead fishing starts and that can require other methods and strategies to consistently catch steelhead.
+Once the late fall and winter season is over, spring steelhead fishing starts and that can require other methods and strategies to catch steelhead consistently.
 Check out my page on Spring Steelhead Fishing for more information and guide tips.

-Casting a lure with a quick retrieve and high in the water column can be a big mistake at this time of year, and a lure that worked well in October might not be as good when the water is cold and the fish are sluggish.
+Casting a lure with a quick retrieve and high in the water column can be a big mistake at this time of year, and a lure that worked well in October might not be as effective when the water is cold and the fish are sluggish in December.

 Fly fishing, float fishing, drift fishing, and lure fishing will all work when steelhead fishing in the fall, provided you do them correctly.